Robert Levet

 Although some described Levet as a quack, Johnson and his biographer observed that while working as a waiter in a Parisian coffeehouse, the young Yorkshireman's habit of eavesdropping on conversations of physicians had been noted, and some had taken a collection to get Levet some training.
 That training consisted mostly of apothecary study, as well as the occasional attendance at medical lectures.
 Nevertheless, Levet apparently conducted an extensive medical practice among the denizens of London's seedier neighbourhoods, where besides taking in modest fees, Levet was embraced by what contemporaneous writers sometimes referred to as "the lower classes."
 Perhaps that was because Levet was one of them.

 Whatever relationship grew between Levet and Johnson, it lasted many years.
 The two often supped together, and despite their different backgrounds seemed to enjoy each other's company.
 When Johnson travelled abroad, he was in the habit of writing his lodger Levet.
-Johnson knew little of Levet's background, but he seemed to cherish this awkward unpolished man nonetheless.
+Johnson knew little of Levet's background, but he seemed to cherish the awkward, unpolished man nonetheless.

 One can get some sense of Johnson's genuine feeling for his boarder—whom the renowned poet and author had taken in after Levet made a bad marriage in which he was hoodwinked—in the encomium that Johnson wrote eulogising his old friend.
 Levet's death of a heart attack in 1782 came when Johnson himself was 72 years old.
 The London Chronicle of 24 January 1782, carried this item: "Last week died at the house of his friend, Dr. Samuel Johnson, Dr. Levet, a practitioner in physic."
 After Levet died, Johnson posted notice of his death in the London newspapers, hoping to find the Yorkshire heirs to the meager estate Levet left behind.
 Johnson ultimately located Levet's two brothers in Yorkshire's East Riding.

 In Johnson's tribute to the departed Levet, one can sense what might have drawn the learned man of letters to the rough unlettered apothecary from Hull: